dudenkod/RepData_PeerAssessment1/PA1_template.md

+---
-# Reproducible Research: Peer Assessment 1
+title: "**Reproducible Research: Peer Assessment 1**"
+subtitle: "**Task: Analysis of Activity Monitoring Data**"
+output: html_document
+author: "author: Dmytro Dudenko"
+keep_md: yes
+---

-## Loading and preprocessing the data
+### 1. Loading libraries we are going to use and preprocessing the data

 ```r